dimitryzub/serpapi-blog-posts-archive/Google/google_organic_results/google_knowledge_graph/javascript/google_knowledge_graph.md

 Alternatively, you can use the [Google Knowledge Graph API](https://serpapi.com/knowledge-graph) from SerpApi.
 SerpApi is a free API with 100 search per month.
 If you need more searches, there are paid plans.

-The difference is that all that needs to be done is just to iterate over a ready made, structured JSON instead of coding everything from scratch, maintaining, figuring out how to bypass blocks from Google, and selecting correct selectors which could be time consuming at times.
+The difference is that you will get a ready-made structured JSON, and you will not need to look for the right selectors, which can change over time, bypass blocking from Google, and maintain a solution written from scratch.
 [Check out the playground](https://serpapi.com/playground).

 First we need to install [`google-search-results-nodejs`](https://www.npmjs.com/package/google-search-results-nodejs).
 To do this you need to enter in your console: `npm i google-search-results-nodejs`